Deniz Tek: The reformation of Radio Birdman

 Radio Birdman reformed in January 1996, with all original members, touring Australia extensively, including their headlining of the 1996 Big Day Out Tour.
 Critics and fans old and new expressed the belief that they more than lived up to the legend.

 They recorded a "live" album, performed to an exclusive, invited audience of 24 and released this on CD as Ritualism.
 Initially it was only available by mail order on their own Crying Sun Records label, a low budget, but high quality DIY project which is consistent with their earlier work both sonically and philosophically.

 Radio Birdman played and toured sporadically over the next ten years, losing the original drummer and bass player along the way.
 With Jim Dickson on bass and Rusty Hopkinson (You Am I) on drums, they played shows around Australia, returned to the recording studio in 2006, and released their first new studio album in 25 years, Zeno Beach.
 Zeno Beach was accompanied by a national tour of Australia and an extensive world tour, which included New Zealand, Europe, and for the first time ever, the United States.
 Radio Birdman again toured the world in 2007.
 In July 2007 Radio Birdman was inducted into the ARIA Hall of Fame.

 Current projects

 The Soul Movers is one of Deniz's latest musical projects (commenced 2008) with ex-Birdman member Pip Hoyle on keys, Andy Newman and Calvin Welch on drums with co-songwriter Lizzie Mack on vocals.
 On the Inside (Career/Cool Time Records) was released September 2009.
 In April 2011 Deniz joined with Iggy and the Stooges, as a special guest, for a tribute performance in Ann Arbor.
 The remainder of 2011 saw Tek recording a new solo album and touring with Art and Steve Godoy as the Golden Breed.
 2013 saw Deniz team up with Scott Morgan (musician) and release the 3 Assassins album.

-Tek and his wife run a coffee farm in Hawaii, but he also performs around 50 concerts a year.
+Tek and his wife run a Kona coffee farm in Hawaii, but he also performs around 50 concerts a year.